Program Overview

 Program Educational Objectives (PEOs)

-1. To provide students with a strong foundation of integrated IT based solution based on analysis, design, implementation, and testing.
+1. To establish a strong foundation in students for developing integrated IT solutions thorough analysis, design, implementation, and testing practices.

 Program Specific Outcomes (PSOs)